 We are interested in the zeros of OPS because of their important role mainly in interpolation and approximation theory, Gauss-Jacobi quadrature, spectral theory, and in image analysis and pattern recognition.
-The first real investigation of the zeros of multiple OPS was not performed till 2011, when Haneczok with Van Assche gave sufficient conditions for zeros of the latter class to be real and distinct \cite{AsscheZero}, a result we shall build upon and generalize to the d-orthogonality with the aid of oscillation matrices which involves further, some interlacing properties.
+The first real investigation of the zeros of multiple OPS was not performed till 2011, when Haneczok with Van Assche gave sufficient conditions for zeros of the latter class to be real and distinct \cite{AsscheZero}, a result we shall build upon and generalize to the $d$-orthogonality with the aid of oscillation matrices which involves some interlacing properties.

-However, the general theory is far from being complete, and many natural questions remain unanswered or have only partial explanations, intuitively this is why the theory is not so deeply understood yet.
-This study aims to significantly answer on some open questions mainly for Hahn's property and the multiplicity as well as the nature of zeros.
-We desperately hope that our results could give some helps to find then new applications as for usual OPS which are ubiquitous in several areas.
-Our approach to study Hahn's property is very simple and based on a new characterization.
-Although, this new characterization shows that the sequence of its normalized derivative possesses again Hahn's property.
+However, the general theory is far from being complete, and many questions remain unanswered or have only limited explanations.
+Intuitively, this is why the theory is not so deeply yet understood.
+This study aims to significantly answer some open questions mainly for Hahn's property and the multiplicity as well as the nature of zeros.
+We desperately hope that our results could give some help to find new applications as for the usual OPS (standard case) which are ubiquitous in several areas.
+Our approach to study Hahn's property is very simple and based on new characterizations of the quasi-orthogonality from linear combination of polynomials.
+Although, one of these two new characterizations shows that the sequence of its normalized derivative possesses again Hahn's property.
 Thus, without doubt, this is an affirmative answer to a first open question.